Kyriakos Mitsotakis: 2023 elections

-Mitsotakis visited President Katerina Sakellaropoulou on 22 April in order to request the dissolution of the Parliament due to a national issue of extraordinary importance (pursuant to Article 41 of the Constitution of Greece); the issue cited was the need of political stability for the achievement of investment-grade.
-The election day was set for Sunday 21 May, a day before the end of the 30-day period within which elections must be held following the dissolution of the Parliament.
+Mitsotakis visited President Katerina Sakellaropoulou on 22 April in order to request the dissolution of the Parliament due to a national issue of extraordinary importance (pursuant to Article 41 of the Constitution of Greece); the issue cited was the need for political stability for the achievement of investment-grade.
+The election day was set for Sunday, 21 May, a day before the end of the 30-day period within which elections must be held following the dissolution of the Parliament.

 New Democracy won the plurality of votes but did not win an outright majority.
 As no coalition government was formed by any of the parties eligible to do so, Mitsotakis called for another snap election in June.
 On 24 May, as required by Greece's constitution, President Sakellaropoulou appointed Ioannis Sarmas to be the caretaker prime minister for the interim.

 The next month, he once again led his party to a majority in the June 2023 Greek legislative election and was sworn in as prime minister again after receiving the order to form a government by the president.